apache/accumulo-website/_docs-2-0/administration/tracing.md

     tracer.span.min.ms - minimum span length to store (in ms, default 1)

 To configure an Accumulo client for tracing, set {% plink -c trace.span.receivers %} and {% plink -c trace.zookeeper.path %}
 in `accumulo-client.properties`.
-Also, any [trace.span.receiver.*] properties set in `accumulo-site.xml` should be set in `accumulo-client.properties`.
+Also, any [trace.span.receiver.*] properties set in `accumulo.properties` should be set in `accumulo-client.properties`.

 Hadoop can also be configured to send traces to Accumulo, as of